So what is the best way to learn Chinese? Learning Chinese can be a challenge, especially if you are a beginner.

 Obviously, English subtitles will come in handy for English speakers so try to choose a something to watch that offers subtitles in English or better still subtitles in your native language.

 You won’t always understand everything and even subtitles can be somewhat inaccurate but it will help you get used to the feel and sound of the language and will enhance your overall language learning experience.

-If you are not too sure which Chinese movies to start with, here is a good article featuring a list of the best Chinese movies ever.
+If you are not too sure which Chinese movies to start with, here is a good article featuring a list of the greatest Chinese movies ever according to imdb.com.

 Agreed, it’s sometimes easier said than done, but try not to be shy of making a fool of yourself.
 Those who adopt a bold attitude when learning any new language progress much faster than those who are afraid to make mistakes.